FlightTime Radio

-The FlightTime Radio Show is an aviation radio program that originates in Jacksonville, Florida.
-The program delivers tips and information on all aspects of aviation to pilots and non-pilots.
-Guests on the program have included aviation greats from WW-II to today's students, pilots, and astronauts (i.e.: Corky Fornof, Patty Wagstaff...).
+The FlightTime Radio Show is a weekly aviation radio program based in Jacksonville, Florida.
+The program delivers tips and information on all aspects of aviation to both pilots and non-pilots.
+The show features a diverse range of guests, from WWII veterans to present-day students, pilots, and astronauts.

 History

-In June 2006, the city of Jacksonville, Florida passed an ordinance making it illegal for citizens to work on any type of aircraft at their home.
+In June 2006, the city of Jacksonville, Florida, passed an ordinance prohibiting citizens from working on aircraft at home.
 The law specifically targeted owners and builders of aircraft.
 Milford Shirley, President of EAA Chapter 193, and chapter members joined forces with members of EAA Chapter 1379 to challenge the ordinance.
-The efforts to repeal the discriminatory law were successful.
-In October 2007 the City Council voted unanimously to remove the law.
+The efforts to repeal the ordinance were successful.
+In October 2007, the City Council voted unanimously to remove the law.

-In a radio interview during the repeal process, it was suggested to Mr. Shirley that a talk radio program about the fun and joy of flying, covering all aspects of aviation would serve the community well.
+In a radio interview during the repeal process, it was suggested to Mr. Shirley that a talk radio program about the fun and joy of flying, covering all aspects of aviation, would serve the community well.